Your shopping cart is empty!

 Each batch is tested for over 500 chemical residues, and the SAL lab report is 9 pages of A4... and we'd like to show you exactly what one looks like.
 It will give you a real picture of what testing really means.
 This is just three pages of a report!

 Now the batch has been tested to be organic, it is ready to be exported.
-The third stage is for the EU approved organic certifying body in China to issue what's called an Organic Transaction Certificate.
+The third stage is for the EU approved organic certifying body in India to issue what's called an Organic Transaction Certificate.
 It's this certificate that is required by EU customs to bring product into the EU as organic.

 Importer must be registered and certified organic…

-The fourth step, is that the importer in the EU, has to apply for an EU organic import licence, specifically for the individual farmer in China.
+The fourth step, is that the importer in the EU, has to apply for an EU organic import licence, specifically for the individual farmer in India.
 For this application, the importer must be registered and certified organic, with, for example the Soil Association in the UK.

 It's only after all this has been done that the product can now at last be labelled as organic, with the Soil Association logo and/ or the green EU organic logo.